Harvey-OS/harvey/README.md

 Harvey is a distributed operating system.
 It’s most directly descended from [Plan 9 from Bell Labs](https://en.wikipedia.org/wiki/Plan_9_from_Bell_Labs).
 This heritage spans from its distributed application architecture all the way down to much of its code.
 However, Harvey aims to be a more practical, general-purpose operating system, so it also uses ideas and code from other systems.

+Starting July 2020, we will be replacing Harvey's user mode programs with programs written in Go.
+Many of these will come from [u-root](https://u-root.org).

 ### Getting started

 Start by reading the [Wiki](https://github.com/Harvey-OS/harvey/wiki).